Return to Films by Latter-day Saint Filmmakers home page

 Films already solidly into pre-production are listed on the main page.

-- Seven Sisters: Screenplay by Sister Carolyn Hart Bennett of Rexburg, Idaho.
+- Seven Sisters: 13 Teleplays by Carolyn Hart Bennett of Rexburg, Idaho are now available.
 Synopsis: In 1863 the "Amazon" sails from London to New York with 800 emigrating Latter-day Saints on board.
-Among these are seven single young women who are traveling individually.
+Among these are seven unmarried young women who are traveling individually.
 The Priesthood leaders place them together as a family.
-Although they aren't related, as such, they are "sisters" in the gospel, and together, they face the adventures, hardships, and dangers of an ocean voyage.
-No plans are yet in place for production: this screenplay is available to those who may be interested in using it.
-Website: www.sevensistersthemovie.com; Read it on www.ldsfilm.com/scripts/; Contact Carolyn at email@example.com
+Although they aren't related, as such, they are "sisters" in the gospel, and together, they face the adventures, hardships, and dangers of an ocean voyage and crossing America by steamboat, train, and oxen pulled wagons to their Zion home in Utah.
+Contact: carolyn dot hart dot bennett at gmail dot com if you are interested in producing the next big Mormon epic!
+(The Seven Sisters Series of books can be ordered from Amazon dot Com, Barnes and Noble dot com, or iUniverse dot com)

 Other Rumored/Announced Films by Latter-day Saint Filmmakers